HannaParsa/Get-book-service/README.md

-in this project we get a book id from customer and gives the information of the book to the consumer. it runs in swager and has Docker and also UnitTesting.
-First cjecks the memory then redis and at the end get the information from taghche.
+In this project we get a book id from customer then give the book's text to the consumer.
+It runs in swager and has Docker and UnitTesting.
+First checks the memory then redis and at the end gets the information from taghche.
 It also uses rabbitMQ.